mamisaki/RTPSpy/README.md

 ```

 #### ROI-NF (example/ROI-NF)
-A GUI application built on the RTPSpy library.
-This application is provided as a boilerplate of the RTPSpy application to run a neurofeedback session with minimum scripting for custom neurofeedback signal extraction and feedback presentation.
+A GUI application is built on the RTPSpy library.
+This application is provided as a boilerplate of the RTPSpy application to make a custom neurofeedback application with minimum scripting.
 See [example/ROI-NF](example/ROI-NF#readme)

 #### LA-NF (example/LA-NF)
-Implementation of the left amygdala neurofeedback session with happy autobiographical memory recall (Zotev et al., 2011;Young et al., 2017).
+The application implements the left amygdala neurofeedback session with happy autobiographical memory recall (Zotev et al., 2011;Young et al., 2017).
 This script is for a demonstration of a full-fledged GUI application using RTPSpy.
 Note that this application was not used in the previous studies and several parameters are different from the previous reports.
 See [example/LA-NF](example/LA-NF#readme)

 Young, K.D., Siegle, G.J., Zotev, V., Phillips, R., Misaki, M., Yuan, H., Drevets, W.C., and Bodurka, J. (2017).
 Randomized Clinical Trial of Real-Time fMRI Amygdala Neurofeedback for Major Depressive Disorder: Effects on Symptoms and Autobiographical Memory Recall.
 Am J Psychiatry 174, 748-755.